Zeeee11/docs/docs/chatbot/commands/default/sraffle.md

 ### Arguments

 - `win_points` (optional), The amount of points you can win in the raffle.
 If not specified, a default amount will be set.
-- `duration` (optional), The duration of the raffle in seconds.
+- `duration` (120), The duration of the raffle in seconds.
 If not specified, a default duration will be set.

 ### Usage